(last updated 8.12.2021)

-Your safety and health are Piedmont Cancer Institute’s priority.
-With COVID-19 in our community, we are taking steps to limit the spread of this and other serious respiratory viruses.
+Your safety and health are Piedmont Cancer Institute’s (PCI) priority.
+We continue to monitor COVID-19 very closely and take steps to limit the spread of this and other serious respiratory illnesses.

-If you are keeping your appointment, we ask that you come by yourself if at all possible.
-If you require assistance, please bring only one direct caregiver.
+If you are coming to a PCI office, we ask that you come by yourself if feasible.
+If you require assistance, please bring only ONE direct caregiver.
 A maximum of one person may accompany you to the exam room and NO visitors are allowed in the Infusion Suite.
-Visitors of those in the Infusion Suite will be required to wait somewhere besides PCI reception areas.
+Visitors of patients being treated in the Infusion Suite will be required to wait somewhere besides PCI reception areas.
 Unfortunately, waiting areas are limited and you may need to wait in your car.
-All patients and visitors will be required to go through a wellness screening including temperature check before entering the assessment and treatment areas of the office.
+All patients and visitors will be required to wear a mask covering the mouth and nose during the entirety of their visit, regardless of their vaccination status.
+Additionally, all patients and visitors will go through a wellness screening before entering the assessment and treatment areas of the office.

 All patients with fever (temperature greater than 100°), body aches, and/or respiratory symptoms such as cough and/or shortness of breath are asked to call and report their symptoms to their physician’s nurse prior to their appointment.
 Because of the large volume of immunocompromised patients treated in our offices, patients with fever plus other symptoms may be referred elsewhere for evaluation and treatment.
 Caregivers and visitors with fever and/or respiratory symptoms are asked to avoid coming to our offices and encouraged to seek medical evaluation.

 Patients and caregivers who have been diagnosed with COVID-19 may return to a Piedmont Cancer Institute location only after the criteria for discontinuing home isolation have been met.
 The criteria can be found here- https://www.cdc.gov/coronavirus/2019-ncov/hcp/disposition-in-home-patients.html.